Ferries and High Speed Craft in Ios on 24-26 July 2021

 The WORLDCHAMPION JET having docked in Ios.

 The WORLDCHAMPION JET seen taking a quick rest in the port of Ios.
-As a further recognition for her services and her excellent first season in Greece, the high speed ferry was given the 'Ship of the Year' award given by Lloyd's List Greek Shipping Awards in 2019.
+As a further recognition for her services and her excellent first season in Greece, the high speed ferry was given the 'Ship of the Year' award given by Lloyd's List Greek Shipping Awards for 2019.
 As a result, she became the third ferry to win this prestigious prize, after the NISSOS MYKONOS of Hellenic Seaways (now the BLUE STAR MYCONOS of Blue Star Ferries) in 2006 and the NISSOS CHIOS, also of Hellenic Seaways (now the BLUE STAR CHIOS of Blue Star Ferries) in 2007.

 The WORLDCHAMPION JET quickly unloaded the passengers and vehicles that were bound for Ios, loaded the new ones, and began departing the port in order to head to Santorini.